wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

 Cooperative Groups in HIP
 *******************************************************************************

-The Cooperative Groups is an extension of the exsiting ROCm programming model, to get a more flexible grouping mechanism for the Developers.
+The Cooperative Groups is an extension of the existing ROCm programming model, to get a more flexible grouping mechanism for the Developers.
 This feature was introduced with CUDA 9 at NVIDIA GPUs and with ROCm 4.1 at AMD GPUs.